anthonykulis/cps206/classes/basic/introduction_to_classes.md

 #### Private
 Private visibility, as in the class, means only the class can access this variable.
 And that is good!
-The only way the variable can change or be read is via a `public` method belonging to the class.
+The only way the variable can change or be read is via a non-private method belonging to the class.
 This enforces our `encapsulation` principle and is mandatory for in this class (and your future jobs).

 Let us update our code once again.